Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 283.  ### Question283
-You are on a Scrum Team that is enhancing an existing product.
+You are on a Scrum Team that is enhancing an existing Product.
 Which is the LEAST useful piece of documentation you want to have at your disposal?

 - [ ] Acceptance tests.
 - [ ] Detailed designs.